The effects of magnetic fields on magnetic dipole moments: Refraction of electrons and the measurement of muon magnetic moment

 If the longitudinally polarized muon decays at a time $t$ after being injected into the magnetic field, the muon spin at the time of decay will be rotated from its momentum direction by an angle $\omega_at$.
 As the weak interaction violates the parity, the number of electrons decayed from the muons will be peaked at the muon spin direction.
 The number of electrons $N(t)$ detected at the electromagnetic calorimeter will be then given as~\cite{Jegerlehner:2009ry}

 where $\tau$ is the boosted lifetime of muon and $\phi$ is the initial misalignment of muon spin, including the geometry of the apparatus.
+The coefficient $A\simeq (1-2E_e/m_{\mu})/(3-2E_e/m_{\mu})$ is the function of electron energy $E_e$ in units of half muon mass.
 By measuring this oscillatory behavior of the number of electrons detected one can measure the frequency difference and thus the anomalous magnetic moment accurately.
 However, when the electrons leave the magnetic field to arrive at the calorimeter, they will be refracted since the rest mass of electron will change at the edge of the magnetic field (See Fig.~\ref{fig2}),

-where $m$ is the electron mass in the absence of the background field.
+where $m$ is the electron mass in the absence of the background field and $m(B)$ is the electron rest energy in the background of magnetic field $B$.

 To estimate the refracted angle, let us treat the electron semi-classically to follow the least action principle, which is a good approximation since the de Broglie wavelength of electron is much shorter than the typical size of the scale.
 In the semi-classical limit the electrons move straight from the decay point $P$ in the orbit of muon to $x=a$ at the boundary of magnetic field and then exit the magnetic field, moving toward the calorimeter $Q$ from the boundary~\footnote{The electrons will be deflected in the magnetic field by the Lorentz force but this deflection is independent of $\omega_a t$ and therefore can be absorbed into the angle $\phi$.}.
 For the constant background field the energy of electron is conserved and therefore the trajectory of the electron is determined in the semi-classical limit by the Maupertuis' principle~\cite{landau}: